After-Death Admin

 What is the difference between an executor and an administrator?

 An executor is specifically named in a will.
 An administrator is appointed by the court when no will exists (intestacy) or when the named executor cannot fulfill their duties.
-For more on the general process, see What Is Probate (Answers to Common Questions).
+For more on the general process and what it costs, see our guide to Probate Fees and Costs.

 How do I handle bank accounts as an executor?

 You must provide the bank with the death certificate and your Letters Testamentary (court authorization).
 Once access is granted, it is best practice to move the funds into a dedicated estate account.
-You can learn more about this in our guide on Accessing Deceased Bank Account (Practical Steps and Documents).
+You can learn more about this in our guide on notifying banks after a death.

 Conclusion

-The role of an executor is one of the most significant responsibilities a person can undertake.
-It requires a blend of administrative diligence, financial literacy, and emotional resilience.
-With the "Great Wealth Transfer" underway and legal shifts like the 2025 Digital Assets Act and the 2026 tax sunsets, the role is becoming increasingly technical.
+The role of an executor is one of the most serious responsibilities a person can undertake.
+It requires a mix of administrative diligence, financial literacy, and emotional resilience.
+As wealth passes between generations and laws around digital assets and estate taxes continue to evolve, the role is becoming more technical.

 If you have been named an executor, your first step should be to secure the original will and consult with a professional to ensure you are protected from personal liability.
-If you are also managing specific financial accounts, understanding how to handle a 401k and IRA After Death is a vital next step.
+If you are also managing specific financial accounts, keeping each account's beneficiary designations up to date is a vital next step.

 Secure your family's future and clarify your estate's needs today.